Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-1-string-lib.md

     - Example: foo bar -> FoO BaR
       - Advanced: Don't count the spaces
         - Example: foo bar -> FoO bAr
-5. removeExtraSpaces() - Removes all spaces from the beginning and ending of a String along with any extra spaces in the middle.
+5. removeExtraSpaces() - Removes all spaces from the beginning and end of a String along with any extra spaces in the middle.
 If more than one space appears in the middle of a string it is replaced by a single space.
   - Example: "   Hello    world!   " -> "Hello world!"
 6. kabobCase() - Removes extra spaces and replaces spaces with the hyphen "-", and makes all characters lowercase.
   - Example: "   Hello    world   " -> "hello-world"